jddixon/xlattice_go/reg/README.md

 the correct value for the salt.
 From this point KeyIV2 is used by both sides to encrypt session traffic.

-The version numbers will initially be ignored.
+The version number is currently ignored.
 The expectation is that at some point the version number in the Hello will be that requested by the client and the version number in the reply will be that actually used by the server.

-In the next step the client sends a User message with either a proposed userName and a token or a userID and salt2 from the HelloReply.
+In the next step the client sends a Client message with either a proposed clientName and a token or a clientID and salt2 from the HelloReply.
 In the first case the token will contain, among other things, a proposed Attrs bit string.
-In either case the message is signed using the user's public key for signatures.
-The server replies with a UserOK message or an error message.
-The UserOK contains a possibly uniquified userName, the actual userID, and a possibly modified Attrs bit string, the value that the server will use from this point forward.
+In either case the message is signed using the client's public key for signatures.
+The server replies with a ClientOK message or an error message.
+The ClientOK contains a possibly uniquified clientName, the actual clientID, and a possibly modified Attrs bit string, the value that the server will use from this point forward.

 At this point the client can send either a Create message, a Join, a